top of page

 Richard Rhodes, Canadian Art

-His work expanded to installation with his 2000 square foot Necropolis, Museum of Contemporary Canadian Art, Toronto, 2012.
-He bookended his critique of mediated gaze with Kali Yuga, Arsenal Contemporary, Montreal, 2019.
+His work expanded to installation with his 2000 sq ft Necropolis, Museum of Contemporary Canadian Art, Toronto, 2012, Karsh-Masson, Ottawa, 2015.
+He bookended his critique of mediated gaze with the 2000 sq ft Kali Yuga, Arsenal Contemporary, Montreal, 2019, Toronto 2020.

 His themes to date have been a critical response to recordings which he dubbed "contemporary necromancy", social media as a "voluntary surveillance state", and video as "a soul without a body".

-The collected observations of over two decades of experimenting with media art are published by Impulse(b) as autobiographical anecdotes in the book Objects In Mirror launched in Toronto and Berlin in 2023.
+The collected observations of over two decades of experimenting with media art are published by Impulse(b) as autobiographical anecdotes in the book Objects In Mirror launched in Toronto, Berlin, and Izmir in 2023.

 Objects In Mirror published by Impulse(b)